-Assets and liabilities, including technical provisions, are valued in TRL's regulatory balance sheet according to PRA rules and related guidance, giving valuations which differ from those in the financial statements, under International Financial Reporting Standards ("IFRS").
+Assets and liabilities, including technical provisions, are valued in TRL's regulatory balance sheet according to PRA Rules and related guidance, giving valuations which differ from those in the financial statements, under International Financial Reporting Standards ("IFRS").

-As at 31 December 2020, TRL's excess of assets over liabilities under PRA rules was \$578.6m (2019: \$580.9) compared to net assets of \$587.9m (2019: \$574.9) reported in the financial statements under IFRS.
-The change in excess assets over liabilities over 2019 under both methods is after deduction of a \$10m dividend, recommended and paid in 2020, but in respect of the 2019 financial year.
+As at 31 December 2021, TRL's excess of assets over liabilities under PRA Rules was \$578.3m (2020: \$578.6) compared to net assets of \$562.9m (2020: \$587.9) reported in the financial statements under IFRS.
+The change in excess assets over liabilities under both methods is after deduction of a \$10.0m dividend (2020: \$10.0m).